Have you Been Charged with Manufacturing Marijuana in Georgia?

 Lawson and Berry and their team of Georgia Manufacturing Marijuana Lawyers can help if you or a loved one has been charged with manufacturing marijuana.
 Remember, a charge is not the same as a conviction, so it is vital to your case to get a lawyer that is knowledgeable in the field of marijuana.

 Georgia Law on Manufacturing Marijuana

 Marijuana is regulated under the Georgia Controlled Substances Act.
-While numerous other drugs are considered a scheduled substance, marijuana is not.
 O.C.G.A. §16-13-1(a)(1) states that the term controlled substance shall include marijuana.
 Being charged with manufacturing marijuana is not merely a slap on the wrist; it can have serious consequences.
 That is why it is vital to have an understanding and knowledgeable Attorney to help you with your case.
 The Law Office of Richard Lawson and his Team of Georgia Manufacturing Marijuana Attorneys will fight for you and try to help you avoid a criminal conviction.
 Do not wait to call; schedule a free consultation today.